Lalatenduswain/jpeg-to-webp-converter/README.md

     ./webp_converter.sh
     ```

-The script will check for the presence of the `cwebp` tool, install it if necessary, and then convert all JPEG images in the 'lala' folder to WebP format.
+The script will check for the presence of the `cwebp` tool, install it if necessary, and then convert all supported image files in the 'lala' folder to WebP format.

 ## More

 Certainly!
 Let's go through the script step by step to understand what each part does:

 ```bash